 An inexpensive Universal Travel Adapter is another must for Jordan.
 You will find an assortment of 220V plugs, from European 2 pin, another style of 2 pin and UK Plugs.
 While European 2 pin is most common, it is best to carry one of these adapters with you.
 With a handy USB input, you do not need to bring your plugs from home.

 Kleenex or Wipes are another thing to put on your list.
-Jordan’s public washrooms (and even restraint or hotel lobby washrooms can often be unstocked.
+Jordan’s public washrooms (and even restaurant or hotel lobby washrooms can often be unstocked.
 Unless you are good with a bidet sprayer, bring yourself some kleenex or wipes just in case!
 You will find that most washrooms in tourist sites and rest stops have an attendant that will give you toilet paper and paper towel for a small tip.
 Usually, half a dinar is fine.

 In Jordan, the plumbing is not set up to handle toilet paper.
 Every bathroom (even hotels) you should use the garbage can beside the toilet for your toilet paper and any sanitary products.